shimmercat/mousebox/README.md

 How do I use it?
 ----------------

-Mousebox can be run inside a web project's directory to setup a fake local Certification Authority and certificates.
+MouseBox can be run inside a web project's directory to setup a fake local Certification Authority and certificates.
 For example, if you have at the root of your project a file named `mouseboxf` with the following contents (of course you can use whatever sites you want!):